Alexis Sablone

 Alexis, during her attempt to find an agent had been told that there was no market for women in skateboarding.
 And yet, she still joined her sponsor éS in 2003 for the King of the Road (KOTR) contest, which is showcased in the January 2004 issue of Thrasher (#276) and on film.
 In the bonus footage of KOTR, there’s also a fun clip of Alexis stomping a blind-folded nollie heelflip.

-That same year her sponsor, The Firm included Alexis in their video “Can’t Stop” (2003), which was critical in that it showed her adding flip tricks in and out of her grinds and boardslides, which she would eventually perform in contests.
+That same year her sponsor, The Firm (right before they folded) included Alexis in their video Can’t Stop (2003), which was critical in that it showed her adding flip tricks in and out of her grinds and boardslides, which she would eventually perform in contests.
 The problem was that in 2004 the men were winning $50,000 for first place at the X Games, while the women received a mere $2000.

 At the time, Alexis decided to focus on her studies attending Barnard College and obtaining a degree in architecture from Columbia University in 2008.
 Even with the intensity of her studies and limited sleep, Alexis “remained immersed in the vibrant New York skate scene” (Buckheit).
 She did have to explain to her sponsor éS both her aversion to contests and her work load.
 “I told them I didn’t want them to have expectations of me that I wasn’t in a place to fulfill.
 I just wanted to go to school and skate for fun and not feel like I was pissing anyone off at the skate companies in the meantime.”

-Sablone then returned to contest skating with determination taking silver at the 2009 X-Games, even with broken ribs from early in the competition.
+Sablone then returned to contest skating with determination taking silver at the 2009 X-Games, even with broken ribs from earlier in the competition.
 She followed it up with Gold in 2010, Silver in 2011, Gold in 2012.
-While the pressure of competitions and expectations were still very present, Alexis managed to create balance and have fun skating, as seen in this 2010 footage at a San Diego trade show:
+While the pressure of competitions and expectations were still very present, Alexis started to receive some proper cash for her efforts, and there was rumor that Organika would turn her pro.

-In 2011, Alexis reappears in Thrasher, also for KOTR as part of the Circa team but the lure of academia is still strong.
-Alexis would return to her studies in 2012, attending the Massachusetts Institute of Technology and coming out with a master’s degree in Architecture four years later.
+Alexis would return to her studies in 2012, attending the Massachusetts Institute of Technology and coming out with a master’s degree in Architecture four years later, although she had no intention of being a traditional architect.
 She acknowledged that it was her prize winnings from skateboarding that put her through grad school, contests that included the Dew Tour, Street League, Mystic Skate Cup, Kimberley Diamond Cup, NASS Rubicon Girlzilla, G-Shock World Cup, SuperGirl Jam, etc.

-Her passion for art and design as a skateboarder has given Alexis a unique outlook on how to “misuse spaces” in her work, resulting in some unique public sculpture like a skateable installation in Malmö, Sweden (2018).
+Her passion for art and design as a skateboarder has given Alexis a unique outlook on how to “misuse spaces” in her work, resulting in some dynamic public sculpture like a skateable installation in Malmö, Sweden (2018).
 Her sculpture, “Lady in the Square” was described as “an oversized Picasso-like interpretation of a female face (think a severely triangular nose and puffy, cloud-like lips) and is yet another way Sablone has helped ensure there will always be space for women at the skatepark” (Marsh).
 A portfolio of her work can be found here.

 Following her graduation in 2016, Alexis’ skateboarding career skyrocketed starting with a feature in the November 2016 issue of Transworld, with photos by Richard Hart: